Latias94/Lovely-AIP/client/README.md

-Client
+# Client Side

-The program deals the intercation between users and the back-end service.
+We use React.js in client side.
+The documentation is placed in `documentation` branch under `client/app-docs`.
+You could also generate the documentation by running `npm run esdoc` under `/client` in `master` branch.

+For testing, we use [Puppetteer](https://github.com/GoogleChrome/puppeteer/) with [Jest](https://jestjs.io/).

-The folder structure is divided by the functions, such as loign, account and bookpages.
+The project structure is divided by the feature(i.e. page), such as loign, account and books.
-Each functional folder combines with the js, css and component files.
+Each feature folder may contains components, actions, reducers, and so on.